-Among Native Americans, the gorge was called "the Ancient Valley of the Foaming Water" and by 1890 High Falls Gorge was known as an incredible sightseeing destination.
-These days, High Falls Gorge is not just a place to take in the awesome power of the Ausable River, it is also a place to learn about how sights like this are formed and what you are actually looking at, from the falls, to the potholes (not the ones killing your car's suspension) to the trees and plantlife.
-The half-mile walk along the falls travels a series of steel bridges and staircases set into the actual cliffs, a feat of engineering that allows you to safely experience the rush from a remarkable perspective.
+Among Native Americans, the gorge was called "the Ancient Valley of the Foaming Water" and by 1890 High Falls Gorge was known as an incredible sightseeing destination and visitors traversed a precariously hung rope bridge across the falls for a glimpse of the first waterfall.
+These days, visitors can take in all four waterfalls up close from a series of steel catwalks, bridges and staircases set into the cliffs themselves, feat of engineering that allows you to safely experience the rush from a remarkable perspective.
+It is also a place to learn about how waterfalls like these are formed and what you are actually looking at, from the falls, to the potholes (not the ones killing your car's suspension) to the trees and plant life.

 What Makes High Falls Gorge Different

 When I mentioned I was going to High Falls Gorge today to a co-worker, he admitted he'd never been.
 "Never been?"
 Never been.
 His reason: you can see waterfalls all over the Adirondacks.
 Well, that's true.
-But you can't see them like this, from every angle, or flow with them.
-And you can't get to them quite as quickly as you can High Falls Gorge (don't want spend all day hiking? don't need to!).
-And chances are, you can't do it in heels anywhere else (though, if you're like me and prefer to go everywhere in heels you'll want to bear in mind that some portions are gravel and dirt roads).
+But you can't see them like this, from every angle, you can't follow them down from start to finish.
+And you can't get to them quite as quickly as you can High Falls Gorge - almost immediately.
+You can spend an hour at the falls, or you can spend all day exploring the falls and trails of the High Falls Gorge grounds.

 Great for adults?

-You bet.
-I've been four times and every time is spectacular.
+Absolutely.
+I've been to High Falls Forge four times and each time is absolutely breathtaking.
 Next visit?
-Winter Snowshoeing at High Falls Gorge.
+Winter snowshoeing at High Falls Gorge.